 - Have lost five of the 10 last pounds steadfastly clinging to my body.
 Body fat messes with testosterone – less fat, more testosterone is generally true.

 - Added High Intensity Interval Training (“HIIT”) to my workouts.
 HIIT makes the body dramatically increase its production of Human Growth Hormone and testosterone, a subject I write about in the post, How To Boost Your Human Growth Hormone In 20 Minutes.

 - Increased my consumption of protein.
-Since I eat no red meat, and little of any other kind, this meant increasing protein powder consumption.
+Since I rarely eat red meat (and it’s grass-fed when I do), and little of any other kind, this meant increasing protein powder consumption.
 At most meals and snacks, I now use a combination of whey, rice, pea, hemp and various high protein sprouted grains that are pulverized into a powder.